 A good compromise that will keep the new dog out but still allow your cat free entry and exit is by fitting an adjustable strap to the kitty sanctuary door.
 Door Buddy is an easy-to-install latch with an adjustable strap that will give your cat access to rooms while keeping the dog out.
 It’s a pet proofing must have!

 Once you’ve secured your cat’s sanctuary, choose another room that will be your new dog’s first stopping place for a while before being given free rein of the house.
 Here they will be able to get settled and comfortable with their new surroundings.

 If you really want to make your pooch feel at home, fill up this space with some of their favorite things.
 Dogs love a luxurious bed and exciting new toys to keep them entertained.

 Step 3: Swap Scents

 While tucking your purrrfect pals in bed, make sure to include a cuddly blanket.
 This will come in handy when you start to swap scents between the two future furbesties.
-Let your cat and dog get familiar with each other’s scents through the blanketsbefore introducing them face-to-face.
-By doing so, it won’t come at a surprise when they finally meet.
+Let your cat and dog get familiar with each other’s scents through the blankets before introducing them face-to-face.
+By doing so, it won’t come as a surprise when they finally meet.

 Step 4: Meeting in a Neutral Zone